How to Comply With HIPAA Requirements in 2023: Fines, Components, and Examples

 Before we get to such a terrific thing as penalties, we should first figure out the reasons for imposing penalties.

 HIPAA violations happen when the obliged entity fails to comply with one or more HIPAA requirements.
+Failure to comply with HIPAA rules can result in considerable penalties being issued — even if no breach of PHI happens — while breaches can lead to criminal consequences and civil action lawsuits being logged.
 Violations can be intentional or unintended and are divided into 4 groups by the severity and impact.

 - Tier 1: An unintentional HIPAA violation that the healthcare provider wasn’t aware of and so couldn’t avoid.
 Made a proper effort to comply with HIPAA regulations.
 The penalty is from $100 to $50,000 per violation with a maximum amount of fines of $1,500,000 annually.

 - Tier 2: An unintentional HIPAA violation that the healthcare provider was informed of but couldn’t change things even with a proper amount of effort.
 The penalty is from $1,000 to $50,000 per violation, with a maximum amount of fines of $1,500,000 per year.